Welcome to the Definitive Track Guide to Sepang International Circuit in Malaysia.

 It’s important to brake as late as possible for turn 15, and there are lots of braking references so it’s quite simple to find the perfect spot.
 You can ‘v’ the corner off, meaning that you can brake later and get a better exit – which is important as the next straight is another long one.

 For much, much more detail please watch the Sepang International Circuit video circuit guide.
-To learn about driving technique, take a look at the Driver’s University and if you’re looking for driver or car kit, check out the Driver 61 Store.
+To learn about driving technique, take a look at the Driver’s University.